 When not guiding, he is currently a producer and production coordinator for the Olivier Award-winning Fishamble: The New Play Company.

-Dubliner, with a passionate love of his native city.
-She has been a walking tour guide with Pat Liddy Walking Tours for over ten years.
+A Dubliner with a passionate love of her native city, Pauline has been a walking tour guide with Pat Liddy Walking Tours for over ten years.
 Pauline is a Fáilte Ireland Badged Guide for Dublin and its Environs.